 - opportunities to learn and grow

 - quality of manager

 - interest in type of work

 - opportunities for advancement

 Since so many of this cohort of employees took new jobs at new companies, it can be assumed that they felt stagnant at their previous roles or unsupported by managers.
 This leaves it up to companies to provide a better experience for their younger team members.

 For more insight, check out Making Good's Julian Caspari’s interview with us that explained many of the key elements modern employees expect in a work environment, and how organizations can deliver on those expectations.

-16. 41% of employees listed job security as the most important reason to stay in a company.
+16. 46% of employees listed job security as a top reason to stay in a company.

-A Willis Towers Watson study of over 31,000 employees worldwide found that job security was a major retention driver.
+A Paychex and Executive Networks survey found that job security was a major retention driver.

 That held true for employees across generations—in fact, the study found that “job security is the second-most frequently selected driver of attraction across all key age groups.”